 The Department of Political Science at Grove City College offers students the academic freedom to conduct meaningful, relevant research alongside experienced and accomplished faculty.
-Research opportunities are an integral component to an excellent undergraduate education and help prepare students for top graduate and professional programs and successful careers in professional sectors.
+Research opportunities prepare students for top graduate and professional programs and successful careers in professional sectors.

 Student have participated in: